 Before you begin, there are some simple prerequisites you should be aware of.
 For instance, you need to have FTP access.
 We recommend FileZilla because it’s available on all major software platforms, it’s free and it is not CPU heavy.
 You can download a copy of FileZilla from filezilla-project.org/download.php.
 The other prerequisite is to know the basics of WordPress, HTML and PHP — all things that can be learned with some Googling and reading.

-Creating a plugin:
+Creating an admin plugin:

 1) Using your FTP client, browse to the folder called wp_content/plugins and open it.

 2) Add a new PHP file in the plugins directory and enter the following content into the file: